L33T-H4X0R-D00D/Kali-Tools/printer/config.md

 6. At the top of the screen click the blue wrench icon to edit the scan config settings.
 ----------
 ![](images/7.png?raw=true)
 7. Rename the config from "clone" to something you will remember.
-Here I have appended the word "Printers" to the name.
+Here the word "Printers" has been appended to the name.
 Then click "Save".
 ----------
 ![](images/8.png?raw=true)
 8. Click the wrench icon again.